-We are NOW seeing emergency and urgent care patients!
+We have now resumed all dental treatments!
 Our team has all the enhanced safety measures to ensure you have a safe visit.
-Please call us at 604-423-3737 or book online to go through pre-screening and to schedule an appointment if appropriate.
+Please call us at 604-423-3737 or book online to go through pre-screening and to schedule an appointment.

 Botox has been gaining popularity in recent years, thanks in part to celebrities doing their bit to promote it and the fact that it actually works.